DAIC-tud/docs/content/en/docs/introduction/tud-clusters.md

 ---
 title: "TU Delft clusters comparison"
 weight: 1
-description: How does DAIC compare to other clusters at TU Delft?
+description: How does DAIC compare to other clusters at TU Delft and in the Netherlands?
 ---

 #### TU Delft clusters